CriticalChicken/V2/README.md

 ### V2.0.16

-- Development on V2.1 has stalled somewhat, so we&rsquo;re making a few small improvements to V2.0 in the meantime.
-You should expect V2.1 to launch in the latter half of this year
+- Development on Tri (V3.0) has stalled somewhat, so we&rsquo;re making a few small improvements to V2.0 in the meantime.
 - **Improvement:** Replaced [Mastofeed](https://github.com/fenwick67/mastofeed) with [bsky-embed](https://github.com/Vincenius/bsky-embed) on the homepage, and changed all prominent Mastodon references to Bluesky ones
   - The plan going forward is to turn our [Mastodon feed](https://mastodon.world/@CriticalChicken) into an automated feed of our latest posts, and use our [Bluesky feed](https://bsky.app/profile/criticalchicken.com) to do all our actual &ldquo;socialising&rdquo;
   - Removed all references to Threads, as we&rsquo;re no longer throwing our weight behind the Fediverse